ed-freitas/ps-projects-audition/README.md

 # Pluralsight Project Audition
 Pluralsight Project Audition Sample for [Eduardo Freitas](https://edfreitas.me)

-## Purpose of the project
-This project will provide you a step-by-step guide to create a Python script that is able to read fields from a PDF form document.

 ## Description of the project
 This project will provide you a step-by-step guide to create a Python script that is able to read fields from a PDF form document.

 ## Verify locally
 To test this script locally:
-* Open up a terminal at the project root folder
+* Open up a terminal session at the project root folder
 * You must use Python 3.6.X or above
 * Run command `python forms.py`

 ## Task 1: Install the `PyPDF2` library
 The PDF file format is a versatile document format.
 It is one of the world’s most used file formats along with Microsoft Excel and Word.

-The PDF file format is versatile, because it supports various types of content, such as scanned documents, standard text printed content and also content with fields.
+The PDF file format is versatile, because it supports various types of content, such as scanned documents, standard text printed content and also form content with fields.

-In this case, we will focus on how to read PDF forms, which corresponds to content with fields that are part of a PDF file.
+In this case, we will focus on how to read PDF forms, which corresponds to content with fields that are part of a PDF form file.

-To be able to read PDF form documents, we need to install the PyPDF2 library, which can be installed from the command prompt or built-in terminal within VS Code, using the following command.
+To be able to read PDF form documents, we need to install the `PyPDF2` library, which can be installed from the command prompt or built-in terminal within [Visual Studio Code](https://code.visualstudio.com/), using the following command.

 ```
 pip install PyPDF2
 ```

-With some Python 3.X installations, pip3 can also be used instead of pip.
+With some Python 3.X installations, `pip3` can also be used instead of `pip`.
 Both do the same job.
 Once the library has been installed, we can start writing our script.

 ## Task 2: Import the required modules
 Let’s start by importing the modules and libraries that our script will require, which we can see in the listing below.